Klickmeister/cms-template-extension/README.md

 ### Deprecation Warnings

 This extension provides deprecation warnings for outdated syntax in the Klickmeister CMS-Backend Templates.
 It helps developers identify and update their code to use the latest syntax.
 Diagnostics are available inside of PHP/HMTL files.
-The diagnostics will provide warnings for outdated syntax in the Klickmeister CMS-Backend Templates.
+The diagnostics will provide warnings for outdated syntax in the CMS-Backend Templates.

 ![Template Diagnostics](assets/usage-diagnostics.png)

 ## Snippets

 This extension includes snippets for common template structures in the Klickmeister CMS-Backend Templates.
 Snippets are available inside of PHP/HTML files.
-The snippets can be used to quickly generate code for frequently used patterns in the Klickmeister CMS-Backend Templates.
+The snippets can be used to quickly generate code for frequently used patterns in the CMS-Backend Templates.

 ![Template Snippets](assets/usage-snippets.gif)